0x326/python-tutorial/slides/slides.rst

 Basically, this means *"If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."* Python's variables have no types assigned to them.
 Instead, Python stores types in the *values* stored at each variable.
+We can use the :python:`type()` function to get the type of any value.

 .. code-block:: python